 What topics will we cover?

-What will I come away with after completing this program?
+What will I come away with after completing this coaching engagement?
 What results can I expect?

 Clarity on the impact of whiteness, both historically and currently, and what it means to act in solidarity with non-white people.

-Increased awareness of your beliefs and implicit biases about race and oppression.
+Increased awareness of your beliefs and implicit biases about whiteness, race, and oppression.

-Greater confidence in speaking knowledgeably and clearly about issues of race and oppression with family, friends, colleagues, and neighbors.
+Greater confidence in speaking knowledgeably and clearly about white supremacy and oppression with family, friends, colleagues, and community members.

 Concrete, doable action steps you can take to incorporate acting in solidarity into your everyday life – sustainably, for the long term.